What is Merch By Amazon And Why Should You Care?

 If you’re a designer anyway, then many people use Photoshop, or illustrator and if you’re not a designer, you can find a tonne of You Tube tutorials to get started.

 Other popular websites to use for creating designs are…

 You also need to remember to create the correct sized images for Merch.
-The images all need to be 4500px by 5400px.

 How Many Tshirts Can You Upload?

 Anyone will tell you that the most frustrating stages of Merch, are in the beginning.

 Starting out, you can only have 10 designs live, (but you can upload others and save them in draft).